-Scholars think this passage was first used for the coronation of a king, perhaps Hezekiah.
+Scholars think this passage was used for the coronation of a king, perhaps Hezekiah.
 In its continued usage in the faith, it has come to be seen as a foreshadowing of the Messiah.
 G.F.
 Handel's famous choral work by the same name has recitatives and choruses drawn from this text.
 Isaiah also uses several titles for the king which have come to be synonymous with Jesus.

+Images used:

+People living in darkness and emerging into the light

-The images used:
+The nation multiplying

-people living in darkness and emerging into the light the nation multiplying burdens and yokes being lifted the characteristics of the Davidic king - peace, justice, righteousness are all consistent and familiar themes in prophetic literature.
+Burdens and yokes being lifted

+The characteristics of the Davidic king - peace, justice, righteousness are all consistent and familiar themes of prophetic literature.

-But perhaps the thing that resonates most for me in the midst of all these familiar images and thoughts is the final sentence.
-"The zeal of the Lord of hosts will do this."
+But perhaps the theme that resonates most for me in the midst of all these familiar images and thoughts is the final sentence.
+"The zeal of the LORD of hosts will do this."
 Now zeal is not a word we use very often, but here it is perfect.
-ZEAL, zealous, eager, fired up love, cannot wait to go love, God's zeal, God's leaving the 99 sheep to look for one, obsession with loving and saving us is a powerful word for us today.
-God will do all these marvelous poetic saving images.
+Zeal, zealous eager, fired up love, cannot wait to go love, God's zeal, God's leaving the 99 sheep to look for one, obsession with loving and saving us is a powerful message for us today.
+God will do all these marvelous poetic and saving images.
 Light out of darkness - God's zealous love will do that.
 Bring a Prince of Peace - God's zealous love will do.
 Establish justice and righteousness forever - God's zealous love will do.

-Second Reading of Scripture Matthew 4: 12-23 (NRSV)
+Second Scripture reading Matthew 4: 12-23 (NRSV)

-- 12 Now when Jesus heard that John had been arrested, he withdrew to Galilee. - 13 He left Nazareth and made his home in Capernaum by the sea, in the territory of Zebulun and Naphtali, - 14 so that what had been spoken through the prophet Isaiah might be fulfilled: - 15 "Land of Zebulun, land of Naphtali, on the road by the sea, across the Jordan, Galilee of the Gentiles-- - 16 the people who sat in darkness have seen a great light, and for those who sat in the region and shadow of death light has dawned." - 17 From that time Jesus began to proclaim, "Repent, for the kingdom of heaven has come near." - 18 As he walked by the Sea of Galilee, he saw two brothers, Simon, who is called Peter, and Andrew his brother, casting a net into the sea--for they were fishermen. - 19 And he said to them, "Follow me, and I will make you fish for people." - 20 Immediately they left their nets and followed him. - 21 As he went from there, he saw two other brothers, James son of Zebedee and his brother John, in the boat with their father Zebedee, mending their nets, and he called them. - 22 Immediately they left the boat and their father, and followed him.
+12 Now when Jesus heard that John had been arrested, eh withdrew to Galilee.
+13 He left Nazareth and made his home in Capernaum by the sea, in the territory of Zebulun and Nephatali, 14 so that what had been spoken through the prophet Isaiah might be fulfilled: 15 "Land of Zebulun, land of Naphtali, on the road by the sea, across the Jordan, Galilee of the Gentiles - 16 the people who sat in darkness have seen a great light, and for those who sat in the region and shadow of death light has dawned."
+17 From that time Jesus began to proclaim, "Repent, for the kingdom of heaven has come near."
+18 As he walked by the Sea of Galilee, he saw two brothers, Simon, who is called Peter, and Andrew his brother casting a net into the sea - for the were fishermen.
+19 And he said to them, "Follow me, and I shall make you fish for people."
+20 Immediately they left their nets and followed him.
+21 As he went from there, he saw two other brothers, James, son of Zebedee and his brother John, in the boat with their father Zebedee, mending their nets and he called them.
+22 Immediately they left the boat and their father, and followed him.